CEIAG (Careers)

 Gatsby Benchmark

 We are pleased to announce that we are working towards the Gatsby Benchmark as is the expectation from the Department for Education, the Local Authority and also ourselves as a school.
+Our careers programme is built around the eight Gatsby Benchmarks of Good Career Guidance, ensuring every pupil receives personalised, meaningful support for their future.

-The eight Gatsby benchmarks of Good Career Guidance
+The eight Gatsby benchmarks

 1. A stable careers programme